rykroon/blog/content/posts/modern-monetary-theory.md

 ## Why Understanding MMT Matters
 Understanding Modern Monetary Theory (MMT) offers a new way to think about government spending, debt, and economic policy.
 MMT challenges the common idea that the federal government should manage its budget like a household.
 Unlike households, governments that issue their own currency operate under different rules.

-According to MMT, the real limits on government spending are the availability of resources—like labor, materials, and technology—and the potential for inflation, rather than budget deficits.
+According to MMT, the real limits on government spending are the availability of resources, like labor, materials, and technology, and the potential for inflation, rather than budget deficits.
 This perspective shifts the focus from asking, “How will we pay for it?” to “Do we have the resources to support it?”
 This can help us better understand how different economic policies are funded.

 MMT also provides a different way to view national debt.
 Rather than seeing deficits as a sign of poor financial health, they can be understood as part of the flow of money within the economy, supporting various activities like employment and business growth.